gcweeks/noncents-api-docs/source/includes/_users.md

 }
 ```

 Updates certain fields of the authenticated User.
 Validations only apply to fields send to the server for update.
 All other fields will remain the same.
+Some fields, just as date of birth, cannot be changed.
+See the provided "URL Parameters" table to see which fields can be modified.

 ### HTTP Request